ihsanulcode/CVGGNet/README.md

 # CCNN
-Custom CNN (CCNN) design using VGG blocks.
+Custom CNN network design using VGG blocks.
+Trained using RMSProp, Adam, AdamW, SparseAdam, Adamx, NAdam, RAdam, and SGD optimizer.
+Batch size of 8, 16, and 32.